 ANDONSTAR 5 INCHES SCREEN 1080P

-If you are looking for a digital microscope that has its screen display, that too without breaking your bank, then this one is for you.
+If you are looking for a digital microscope with its screen display, that too without breaking your bank, then this one is for you.
 From the magnification up to 560 times to 12MP photo resolution, 5 inches display to real-time video play via HDMI, 1080P full HD video output to 3 megapixels HD sensor, there are a lot of brilliant features in it to make it a perfect partner for microphotography.

 One of the imposing features of this microscope is that it is ready to use when delivering to the user, and the user doesn’t have to spend any effort in setting it up.
 It is light-weight and its physical dimensions are 20 cm x 12 cm x 26.5 cm.